 The general premise is that if you’re looking to perform Envisioning, Discovery or Design around the implementation of a new Microsoft solution i.e. Project Online – and want to understand the art of the possible, define the roll-out approach for your department (or wider org) and understand the associated effort – then you can simply allocate the vouchers to a suitable Microsoft Partner, who in exchange provides the required expertise and helps shape a clear implementation plan and associated roadmap to reach your objectives.

 Microsoft Software Assurance Changes

-As stated in the opening, Microsoft have announced some changes which are summarised below:
+As stated in the opening, the changes to this scheme are stated below:

 - February 1, 2020: Deployment and Planning Services (DPS) cloud engagements will be retired